WORDS WRITTEN BY KIM WILLIAMS OF LOCAL LIFE MAGAZINE AND SUMS ME UP PERFECTLY

 Each menu is planned around the seasons, the location and the tastiest ingredients Amanda can find.
 There is always something extra to make each event magical and memorable; be it a forage along the seashore, screening an outdoor movie, or a classical ensemble.
 Amanda explains “If there’s a forage beforehand, for example, seaweed, we will make sure one of the dishes includes that ingredient.
 Although, I’m mindful that not everybody will enjoy a whole menu of seaweed because it might be a first taste for some people.”

-The food is not fussy, it’s simple, delicious and tasty.
-It is mainly cooked over fire to enhance flavour and is served slowly throughout the evening so guests can enjoy each course and absorb the magic.
+The food is served slowly throughout the evening so guests can enjoy each course and absorb the all the flavours .
 And it really is magical – long tables beautifully decorated, stunning locations – Scotland and Wild Dining works, you just need to wrap up warm.
 Although Amanda can help with that as well “For our first event, I made some cashmere pockets from an old jumper I never wore, and I tucked hand warmers inside if anybody needed them!”

 The first event was always going to be a challenge, especially in Scotland, and in October, but following months of planning, the day had finally arrived.
 Amanda and her Mad March Hare team set to work, transporting their beautiful vintage long table, and settling it in the forest.
 At the mercy of the weather, on a particularly windy day, nestled amongst the protection of the beautiful East Lothian tall Fir trees, ‘Dining in the Wilderness’ was born.